-- 7.1.1 Any complaint against a Member of the Institute shall be lodged in writing with the Institute or the Board of Directors may itself lay any charge against or raise in relation to any Member any matter or circumstance which shall come or be brought under its notice and which in the opinion of the Board of Directors may need investigation. - 7.1.2 Where an Investigator becomes aware that an investigation may be warranted against a Member or class of Members, the Investigator may undertake an investigation, regardless of whether a complaint has been lodged with the Institute.
+- 7.1.1 Any complaint against a Member of the Institute shall be lodged in writing with the Institute or the Institute may itself lay any allegation against or raise in relation to any Member any matter or circumstance which shall come or be brought under its notice and which in the opinion of Institute may need investigation. - 7.1.2 Where an Investigator becomes aware that an investigation may be warranted against a Member or class of Members, the Investigator may undertake an investigation, regardless of whether a complaint has been lodged with the Institute.
 The Investigator will inform the Institute of the reason for undertaking such an investigation.